Custom Proposal

 Content Age / Freshness

-Search engine algorithms prioritize fresh content.
+Search engine algorithms and LLMs prioritize fresh content.

 Think about it.
 How often do you see results in the SERP that are from 2004?